 At the very least, you now have a contact name inside the company and once you call the decision maker, you can simply say “Jan Johnson referred me to you in regards to [your offering].”
 This is also a very effective leave behind message when getting voice mail.

 Just like you wouldn’t try climbing Mount Everest by yourself, you shouldn’t try to reach a decision maker without enlisting the support of a “guide” inside the organization.
 When you’re doing appointment setting calls, seek out someone familiar with the landscape to guide you to the right place.
 You’ll save time and avoid frustration, and you might even find that when you finally get to the stage of appointment setting, your decision maker knows who you are and is happy to talk.

 Strategic Sales & Marketing is a “leading light” among lead generation companies, offering a full range of appointment setting services for complex B2B lead generation and qualifying B2B sales leads.
-Contact us for a Quick Quote on appointment setting services, or ask about a Free Test Drive of our B2B lead generation programs.
+Contact us for a Quick Quote on appointment setting services.